 - There will be a “no-contact, no-handshake policy” to be observed at every level of the organization until further notice.
 This includes all physical contact.
 We will be verbally communicating “good game”, without shaking hands, high-fiving or fist-bumping.

-- Any gatherings after the game, continue to maintain social distancing requirement.
+- Any gatherings after the game, players should continue to maintain social distancing requirement.

 - As per dome rules, no sunflower seeds, chewing or spitting allowed in the dome.

-*It will be mandatory for catchers, umpires and sub-runners to maintain social distancing separation from the batter and
+- It will be mandatory for catchers, umpires and sub-runners to maintain social distancing separation from the batter and each other.

 - Start each inning with 3 disinfected balls.
 Any out of play ball is to be disinfected.